-There are a lot of hacking and vulnerabilities that are going around WordPress and backing it up for free it is of high importance.
-In this article and video below I will show you how you can backup WordPress for free on Dropbox or Google Drive with WPVivid backup plugin.
+There are a lot of hacking and vulnerabilities that are going around WordPress and backing it up for free is of high importance.
+In this article and video below I will show you how you can backup WordPress for free on Dropbox or Google Drive with the WPVivid backup plugin.
 This is a new plugin that can additionally help you migrate a website easily.
-In case you want to see the best free backup plugins for WordPress you can check: Best Free WordPress Backup Plugins in 2019
+In case you want to see the best free backup plugins for WordPress you can check: Best Free WordPress Backup Plugins.

-In this article we will schedule a weekly automatic backup of WordPress to Dropbox or Google Drive to have a secure copy with WPVivid backup plugin.
+In this article, we will schedule a weekly automatic backup of WordPress to Dropbox or Google Drive to have a secure copy with the WPVivid backup plugin.

-You would want the backup frequency to cover the scenario where in case of restore to loose as less data as possible.
-If you have a website where you publish a couple of posts a day you would want to back-up the site each day or at least 3 times a week.
+You would want the backup frequency to cover the scenario wherein the case of restore loses as little data as possible.
+If you have a website where you publish a couple of posts a day you would want to back up the site each day or at least 3 times a week.
 If you are publishing only 2-3 articles a week you are OK with the weekly schedule.
-In the function of your posting frequency, you think on the backup strategy for your website.
+In the function of your posting frequency, you think about the backup strategy for your website.

 To be sure that you are able to use the backup for restore the best thing will be to test it.
 You can take a full backup done by the plugin and restore it on a subdomain and see if it has everything you need.
 It has no point to take backups if they are not usable.

-From time to time is good to check the backups logs and make sure there isn’t any error that is preventing the backup for being done.
+From time to time is good to check the backup logs and make sure there isn’t any error that is preventing the backup from being done.
 The backup is done automatically and you may forget that is even there, that’s why is important to see that is running and is not having issues.